microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 Demonstrating Engineering Fundamentals is core to what we do at CSE and is one of the primary values we bring to our customers, helping them to level up while collaborating on their business scenarios.

-The purpose of this repo is to provide guidance to dev crews with regard to engineering fundamentals.
+The purpose of this repo is to provide guidance to CSE Dev Crews with regards to engineering fundamentals.
 It  describes recommended practices based on continuous project learnings in different areas.
-It could be used as a tool at the beginning of the project that could be shared with the customer and will help set the project for success.
-This repo is *not* intended as a code repo, instead it could link to appropriate sample code repos that represent a good example.
+It can be used as a tool at the beginning of an engagement that can be shared with customers to help set the project up for success.
+This repo is *not* intended as a code repo, instead it provides guidance and links to appropriate sample code repos that represent good examples.

 ## Permissions & Contributions